 The library’s purpose and mission are to provide reading room facilities and lending library services to both solicitors and barristers.
 Over the years, it has helped countless lawyers progress their careers, levelling the playing fields between big and small law firms, and between established and new practitioners.

-Through the experienced and dedicated Librarian and her assistant, members of the Library are able to access research via numerous legal electronic databases.
+Through the experienced and dedicated Librarian, members of the Library are able to access research via numerous legal electronic databases.

 The Library has had numerous friends and famous members pass through its doors over the past two centuries.
 Prince Richard has visited twice, and various eminent lawyers and later Judges have given speeches in the Library’s reading room.

 the Library is solely funded by members’ subscriptions and receives no funding from any outside source.